AskiiDev/MMRAccumulator/README.md

 ## Planned features

-### Witness caching

-The current implementation regenerates witnesses from scratch each time `mmr_witness()` is called.
-A planned optimisation will cache computed witnesses within the tracker, allowing:

-- Instant witness retrieval for previously computed proofs
-- Incremental witness updates when the accumulator structure changes

-The foundation for this feature exists in the  `MMRItem`  structure, which already stores witness data alongside each node.

----

 ### Element removal

 Support for deletion proofs to prune old elements from the accumulator while maintaining cryptographic integrity.